right-rudder/uft-maintenance/src/content/services/tire-replacement.md

 ---
 title: "Tire Replacement"
 description: "Same-day tire and tube replacement with bearing service and brake inspection."
-overview: "FlyUFT keeps your landings smooth with quality GA tires and professional wheel/brake service—ideal for frequent operations on mixed runway surfaces."
+overview: "UFT Maintenance keeps your landings smooth with quality GA tires and professional wheel/brake service—ideal for frequent operations on mixed runway surfaces."
 included:
   - "Wheel disassembly and cleaning"
   - "Tire and tube replacement, inflation, and seating"
   - "Bearing repack and lubrication"
   - "Brake system inspection for wear/leaks"
 recommended: "When tread is worn, cords show, or rubber exhibits cracks/age."
 benefits:
   - "Safer landings and taxi operations"
   - "Reduces risk of blowouts or flats"
   - "Extends wheel and brake component life"
 additional_options:
   - "Premium tire brands and balanced assemblies"
   - "Brake pad/lining replacement"
 process:
   - "1.
 Jack and remove wheel assemblies"
   - "2.
 Replace tire and tube; set bead and pressure"
   - "3.
 Service bearings and inspect brakes"
   - "4.
 Reassemble, test, and update logbooks if needed"
 ---